Regional Criminal Justice Research and Clearinghouse

 The Clearinghouse provides the means to seek and secure research funds from state and federal sources to assess the effectiveness and efficiency of crime control programs.
 Assistance to member agencies occurs through various avenues: publishing crime and arrest reports, sharing resources and information, quality assurance studies of crime-related data, impact assessments of crime-reduction strategies, long-term evaluations of critical issues, and grant writing assistance for agencies seeking state and federal funding.
 Through the Clearinghouse, staff also conduct analyses of offender drug use.

 Criminal Justice Research Division staff responds daily to requests for crime-related information from elected officials, criminal justice administrators, community agency practitioners, the public, and the media.
 Crime-related databases are continually updated.
 To remain current in the field, information resources are maintained on a variety of justice issues, as well as potential state and federal funding sources for local criminal justice operations.
 On a monthly basis, data from more than 20 public safety agencies are compiled, quality-controlled, and analyzed.
-To reduce regional duplication of effort, a regional criminal justice grants coalition coordinates grant funding requests.
 Additionally, staff participates as members of several local criminal justice related committees, councils, and strike forces.

 Criminal Justice Flash Findings & Bulletins